Tens of thousands of these workers are exploited. Could this plan put an end to it?

 , led by reviewers including former senior public servant Dr Martin Parkinson, was released in April.

-It found key areas of the system were "broken" including 153 visa types, and that a heavy reliance on temporary migrants had "caused harm to Australia and to migrants, and undermined community confidence in the migration system".
+It described key areas of the system covering 153 visa types as "broken", finding that a heavy reliance on temporary migrants had "caused harm to Australia and to migrants, and undermined community confidence in the migration system".

 Addressing the National Press Club last month, Immigration Minister Clare O'Neil said the government was committed to providing pathways to permanent residency for temporary migrant workers, with announcements forthcoming on changes including for international students.